*Click a link below to jump to the section

 The scope also includes, but is not limited to, applications of robotics and automation, and system integrations in the fields of manufacturing, construction, underwater, space, agriculture, sustainability, energy conservation, ecology, rescue, hazardous environments, safety and security, dependability, medical, and welfare.

-Articles in the Journal of Robotics and Mechatronics are free to access at the journal’s website.
+The Journal of Robotics and Mechatronics is fully Open Access under Creative Commons (CC) licenses.
 Authors are charged reasonable publication fees that offset the costs incurred in the peer review and publishing processes.
+All articles are published under the Creative Commons License CC BY-ND 4.0 (https://creativecommons.org/licenses/by-nd/4.0/) and free to access at the journal’s website.

 Indexing and Abstracting